“Tell me, why did you leave your last job?”

 Example #5: You’re Currently Unemployed

 If you’ve been wrestling with this one, I’ve got good news!
 Explaining why you’ve been out of work isn’t as difficult as it seems.
-There are plenty of valid reasons for stretches of unemployment, short and long.
+There are plenty of valid reasons for gaps of unemployment, short and long.

 One of the worst things you can do when you’re unemployed is paint yourself as a victim of the circumstances.
-In most cases, being unemployed wasn’t a voluntary choice and it can be incredibly stressful — money can get tight, you could be applying for dozens of jobs with no results, and your self esteem starts to take a big hit.
+In most cases, being unemployed isn’t a voluntary choice and it can be incredibly stressful — money can get tight, you could be applying for dozens of jobs with no results, and your self esteem starts to take a big hit.

 When that happens, it’s easy to point fingers but that’s only going to make YOU look bad: